-- Determining disqualifications from Board service and making appointments to fill Board vacancies; - Electing designated corporate officers; - Approving OCC's fee schedule, consistent with the applicable policies; - Except when otherwise approved pursuant to delegated authority, approving additions to, amendments of, and deletions from the Rules; - Conducting convened hearings in connection with a suspension determination; - Suspending a clearing member; and - Performing any other functions reserved to the Board under the Rules.
+- Determining disqualifications from Board service and making appointments to fill Board vacancies; - · Electing designated corporate officers; - Approving OCC's fee schedule, consistent with the applicable policies; - Except when otherwise approved pursuant to delegated authority, approving additions to, amendments of, and deletions from the Rules; - Conducting convened hearings in connection with a suspension determination; - · Suspending a clearing member; and - Performing any other functions reserved to the Board under the Rules.

 Each Director is required to act in good faith in the best interests of OCC and with due regard to the fiduciary responsibilities owed to OCC as a business and SIFMU, including the duty of care, duty of loyalty, and duty of confidentiality.
 In addition, each Director is required to comply with the provisions of the Board's "Code of Conduct," including, without limitation, the provisions relating to conflicts of interest and confidentiality.
 Each Director is required to certify that he or she has received and agrees to abide by the provisions of the Code of Conduct.
-Additionally, while the Board is responsible for reviewing its own performance, the Governance and Nominating Committee is tasked with developing and recommending to the Board's role and performance.
-The Governance and Nominating Committee also evaluates incumbent Public and Member Director's past performance, including attendance at meetings, participation and contributions to the activities of the Board and their adherence to OCC's Fitness Standards for Board Members.
+Additionally, while the Board is responsible for reviewing its own performance, the Governance and Nominating Committee is tasked with developing and recommending to the Board, and coordinating and providing oversight of, the annual process of self-evaluation of the Board's role and performance.
+The Governance and Nominating Committee also evaluates incumbent Public and Member Directors for potential re-nomination, taking into consideration, among other things, an incumbent Director's past performance, including attendance at meetings, participation and contributions to the activities of the Board and their adherence to OCC's Fitness Standards for Board Members.